marckean/marcseparation/_docs/11-report_missed_mentions.md

 ## Teaching the kids authority

 In direct contrast to Alex's [Laissez-faire](/marcseparation/alex_parenting/#alexs-parenting-style) parenting style, I mentioned to Ruth about how my kids need to learn and respect authority.
 There's none of this in when the kids are with Alex, or her carers (sister Victoria & friend Bec) and it's important that they learn this, which is what I can provide.
-Good reason for the kids to learn to respect authority,I used the analogy of when the kids get their first job e.g. at McDonalds, if they don't understand to respect authority, there'll be zero tolerance to this and they'd most likely loose their job.
+Good reason for the kids to learn to respect authority, I used the analogy of when the kids get their first job e.g. at McDonalds, if they don't understand to respect authority, there'll be zero tolerance to this and they'd most likely lose their job.
 Then later, it would be super challenging to get a second job with a bad reference from the first job.

 My parenting style is not corporal punishment at all, I teach authority respectfully with the kids, in such a way the kids are not alienated from me at all and I always have their love and respect.